LKozakewycz/LearnsmarterREST/README.md

 Please note that the REST SDK for JavaScript exposes your REST API URL (which is not a security concern, but may not be so practical for some clients).
 It also does not allow your content to be search engine optimized as your content is loaded post server-side.
 We recommend that long-term usage should resort to using server-side languages such as Java, PHP or Node.js.

+## How to install
+- Download either development or minified version of script from `dist/` folder.
+- Include JS in your page

 ## Version History